Mirudhula10102004/student-engagement-monitoring/README.md

 Built by **Maheshwaran** and **Mirudhula K**.

 - **Maheshwaran** — AI student passionate about real-world applications of computer vision and machine learning.
-- **Mirudhula K** — Final-year B.Tech student in Artificial Intelligence and Data Science, contributing to AI-powered applications, Computer Vision, and Machine Learning solutions.
+- **Mirudhula K** — B.Tech student passionate about real-world applications of artificial intelligence, machine learning, and computer vision.

 ---